vim-scripts/gvimt/doc/gvimt_README.txt

 gw 13/9/12 - Created
 gw 25/9/12 - Updated to raise Vim to foreground, removes awk and grep dependency, adds path option to specify vim location gw 9/10/12 - Goes to normal mode first to make sure commands execute and don't just go into the file.
 Waits a bit when starting vim.
-Clears the command from the command line afterwards.
+Clears the command from the command line afterwards. gw 9/5/13 adds tv and ts modes to open groups on new tab

 gvimt.bat is a script for Windows to open new files in gvim in new tabs, splits or vertical splits.
 It starts gvim if it is not running already.